 Internet on the other hand is more “locally provided”.
-Many aspects of such a connection are handled by local carriers who have more competitors and therefore the costs are lower.
+Many aspects of such a connection are handled by local internet service providers who have more competitors and therefore the cost of DIA is lower.
 Onboarding of new offices can be much easier via the internet which often leads to faster interconnectivity.

-Overall, it is safe to conclude that MPLS cost is generally higher than the cost of Internet VPN connectivity.
+Overall, it is safe to conclude that MPLS price is generally higher than the cost of Internet VPN connectivity or DIA.
 Even though MPLS disrupted the interconnectivity space, it has been more than 15 years since then.
 In this period, there has been a massive upgrade in networking technology which has generated savings for both the business and carrier.
 The cost can also be measured in terms of time.
 With the advent of cloud technology, it is easier to access provider resources via the internet.

 CarrierBid can design your network in a more client-friendly manner by bidding with multiple service providers on your behalf.
-If you decide to switch to a new service provider, then CarrierBid can provide network migration support as well.
+If you decide to switch to a new service provider or are confused about Mpls vs internet price comparison, then CarrierBid can provide network migration support as well.
 Our services are free of charge since the carriers pay us a commission should you choose to work with us.
 For more information, feel free to call us or fill the web form and we will get back to you!